 What Sets Magee Apart?

-Magee is nationally recognized for providing outstanding outcomes for the most medically complex patients.
+Magee is nationally recognized for providing outstanding outcomes for the most catastrophically injured patients.
 Magee partners with Thomas Jefferson University Hospital to form one of only 14 federally designated Model Spinal Cord Injury Centers in the country.
 We offer the full continuum of care, including inpatient, outpatient and Day Rehab programs.
 We also offer a community-based Wellness Program and Gaining Ground, an activity-based neurological recovery program.

 - Art Therapy